 Should I use split tunneling instead of turning off the VPN completely?

 Split tunneling is often a better option if you want privacy for sensitive tasks while preserving speed for others.
 It’s a practical compromise that keeps you protected while avoiding full disconnection.
+Vpn to access blocked sites for free 2026

 How do I turn off VPN on Windows 11 quickly?

 Open the VPN app or Settings > Network & Internet > VPN, select the active connection, and choose Disconnect.
 If you’re using a built-in Windows VPN profile, disconnect and turn off auto-reconnect.
-In browser vpn edge

 How do I turn off VPN on macOS quickly?